Audio transcription work | Transcription WFH

-VERBATIM – This style of transcription is the most accurate as it includes all of the verbal and non-verbal sounds on the audio/video file.
+This style of transcription is the most accurate.
+It means you need to include all of the verbal and non-verbal sounds on the audio/video file.
 This type of transcription is very time-consuming as each sound and nuance must be transcribed.
 Things to include are:

 - Background noises (telephones ringing, etc.)